B.A. Human Development: Working with Adults Concentration

 Working with Adults

-Students are introduced to a rationale and methodology for working with adults in Educational, professional and other settings.
+Students are introduced to a rationale and methodology for working with adults in Educational, professional and other settings in this human development course.
 Topics covered will include adult development, supervising adults, staff evaluation, leadership style, effective communication, and problem solving.
 Emphasis is on valuing diversity and respecting individuals; active, experiential learning; the interaction between theory and practice; and the impact of social contexts on oneself and others.
 Students will use observation to enhance their understanding of the challenges inherent in working with adults.
 They will develop strategies to facilitate adult empowerment and learn to advocate responsibly in diverse settings.

 Team Building for Early Childhood Educators and Parents

 Designed for administrators, teachers, staff, and parents to create an effective team which values working together with mutual respect.
 Among the issues addressed will be:

 - Including parents as members of the team working for the growth and support of the children

 - Developing clear communication, written and oral, formal and informal

 - Exploring experiences of power and powerlessness among people with diverse roles, perceptions, and histories

 Other B.A.
 Human Development Concentrations

 - B.A. in Human Development: Early Childhood Education and Development